Ward County, TX Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Ward County is $500 per year, which is $242 more than the national average and $195 more than Texas's state average.
-Below we compare counties similar to Ward County:
+The tangible cost of violent crime is $500 per resident each year in Ward County, which is $242 more than the national average and $195 more than Texas's state average.
+The comparison below uses counties similar to Ward County:

 • In Potter County, TX, crime costs $459 per person, which is $41 less than in Ward County.